abbreviatedman/dangerroom/README.md

 ## Prior Art

 - I was helped along greatly by the very helpful code comments in the excellent [wedisagree theme](https://github.com/ohmyzsh/ohmyzsh/blob/master/themes/wedisagree.zsh-theme), one of oh-my-zsh's built-in themes.
-- [This blog post by Paweł Gościcki](http://pawelgoscicki.com/archives/2012/09/vi-mode-indicator-in-zsh-prompt/) assisted with some of the finer points of Vim prompt colorization, along with the comments it inspired.
+- [This blog post by Paweł Gościcki](http://pawelgoscicki.com/archives/2012/09/vi-mode-indicator-in-zsh-prompt/) assisted with some of the finer points of Vim prompt colorization, as did the user comments for it.

 ## Contributing

 This project is licensed under the GPL v3.
-If you'd like to contribute, with ideas or code, please open an issue!
+If you'd like to contribute, with ideas or code, please open a GitHub Issue, or check out the open Issues.

 [oh-my-zsh]: https://ohmyz.sh/